-These things we are forced to say, if we must consider the effort of Plato, or of any philosopher, to dispose of Nature,-which will not be disposed of.
+These things we are forced to say if we must consider the effort of Plato or of any philosopher to dispose of nature, - which will not be disposed of.
 No power of genius has ever yet had the smallest success in explaining existence.
 The perfect enigma remains.
 But there is an injustice in assuming this ambition for Plato.
 Let us not seem to treat with flippancy his venerable name.
 Men, in proportion to their intellect, have admitted his transcendent claims.
-The way to know him, is to compare him, not with nature, but with other men.
+The way to know him is to compare him, not with nature, but with other men.
 How many ages have gone by, and he remains unapproached!
-A chief structure of human wit, like Karnac, or the mediaeval cathedrals, or the Etrurian remains, it requires all the breadth of human faculty to know it.
-I think it is truliest seen, when seen with the most respect.
+A chief structure of human wit, like Karnac, or the mediæval cathedrals, or the Etrurian remains, it requires all the breath of human faculty to know it.
+I think it is trueliest seen when seen with the most respect.
 His sense deepens, his merits multiply, with study.
-When we say, here is a fine collection of fables; or, when we praise the style; or the common sense; or arithmetic; we speak as boys, and much of our impatient criticism of the dialectic, I suspect, is no better.
-The criticism is like our impatience of miles when we are in a hurry; but it is still best that a mile should have seventeen hundred and sixty yards.
+When we say, Here is a fine collection of fables; or when we praise the style, or the common sense, PLATO; OR, THE PHILOSOPHER 79 or arithmetic, we speak as boys, and much of our impatient criticism of the dialectic, I suspect, is no better.

+The criticism is like our impatience of miles, when we are in a hurry; but it is still best that a mile should have seventeen hundred and sixty yards.
 The great-eyed Plato proportioned the lights and shades after the genius of our life.